Skip to Content

 Identifying Responsibility in Wrongful Termination

-In normal circumstances, it is the employer or supervisor who fires the employee that is held responsible for the wrongful termination.
-In rare cases, there are situations when a disgruntled co-worker fabricates a colleague’s work performance to get them laid off.
-Whoever is responsible, we will strive to bring justice to you and your family.
-We have resolved all types of issues in employment law and will tailor your situation to meet your specific needs and goals as your dedicated wrongful termination attorney in Temecula.
+In most cases, the employer or supervisor who makes the decision to terminate an employee may be responsible for wrongful termination.
+Rarely, a colleague may fabricate performance concerns leading to a layoff.
+No matter the cause, we strive to seek justice for you and your family.
+We have resolved many types of employment law issues and will tailor our approach to your goals as your dedicated wrongful termination attorney in Temecula.

-Beyond identifying who may be responsible, it’s crucial to gather evidence that demonstrates the wrongful nature of the termination.
-This includes documentation such as email chains, witness statements, and copies of performance reviews that contradict the reasons given for termination.
-Additionally, understanding internal company policies and whether they were breached during your termination can provide valuable insights into your rights.
-Consulting with a legal professional as soon as you suspect wrongful termination can help preserve crucial evidence and strengthen your position.
+Beyond identifying who may be responsible, you need to gather evidence that supports your claim.
+Collect documents such as emails, witness statements, and performance reviews that counter the stated reasons for your termination.
+Reviewing company policies and deciding whether your employer observed them during your dismissal can also clarify your legal standing.
+Consulting a legal professional soon after a suspected wrongful termination helps preserve valuable evidence and strengthens your case.

 Contact a Temecula Wrongful Termination Attorney